Skip to content

 Univ. of Wisconsin, Madison1

-Counties of interest used in estimate include: Allamakee, Boone, Buena Vista, Cass, Cherokee, Chickasaw, Clay, Clayton, Clinton, Crawford, Dallas, Dickinson, Dubuque, Fayette, Floyd, Fremont, Hamilton, Hardin, Humboldt, Ida, Jackson, Jefferson, Jones, Lee, Louisa, Lyon, Marion, Mills, Monona, Muscatine, O Brien, Page, Plymouth, Polk, Pottawattamie, Sioux, Story, Webster, Winnebago, Winneshiek, Woodbury and Worth in Iowa.
-Adams, Brown, Carroll, Cook, Fulton, Grundy, Hancock, Henderson, Jo Daviess, Kane, La Salle, Lake, Lee, Ogle, Stephenson, Whiteside, Will and Winnebago in Illinois.
+Counties of interest used in estimate include: Adams, Allamakee, Boone, Buena Vista, Cass, Cherokee, Chickasaw, Clay, Clayton, Clinton, Crawford, Dallas, Dickinson, Dubuque, Fayette, Floyd, Fremont, Hamilton, Hardin, Humboldt, Ida, Jackson, Jasper, Jefferson, Jones, Lee, Louisa, Lyon, Marion, Marshall, Mills, Monona, Muscatine, O Brien, Page, Plymouth, Polk, Pottawattamie, Sioux, Story, Warren, Webster, Winnebago, Winneshiek, Woodbury and Worth in Iowa.
+Adams, Brown, Carroll, Cook, Fulton, Grundy, Hancock, Henderson, Jo Daviess, Kane, La Salle, Lake, Lee, Marshall, Ogle, Stephenson, Whiteside, Will and Winnebago in Illinois.
 Delaware and Tippecanoe in Indiana.
 Berrien and Marquette in Michigan.
 Aitkin, Anoka, Becker, Beltrami, Benton, Big Stone, Blue Earth, Brown, Carver, Cass, Clearwater, Crow Wing, Dakota, Douglas, Freeborn, Hennepin, Itasca, Kanabec, Kandiyohi, Kittson, Koochiching, Marshall, Meeker, Mille Lacs, Murray, Nicollet, Norman, Otter Tail, Polk, Pope, Ramsey, Red Lake, Sherburne, St. Louis, Stearns, Todd, Traverse, Wabasha, Wadena, Washington, Watonwan, Wilkin, Winona, Wright and Yellow Medicine in Minnesota.
 Nance and Sarpy in Nebraska.
-Adams, Brown, Columbia, Crawford, Dane, Dodge, Door, Fond Du Lac, Forest, Grant, Green, Green Lake, Iowa, Jackson, Jefferson, Juneau, Kenosha, Kewaunee, La Crosse, Lafayette, Marathon, Marquette, Milwaukee, Monroe, Oneida, Ozaukee, Pierce, Portage, Richland, Rock, Sauk, Sawyer, Sheboygan, Trempealeau, Vernon, Waukesha, Winnebago and Wood in Wisconsin.
+Adams, Brown, Calumet, Columbia, Crawford, Dane, Dodge, Door, Fond Du Lac, Forest, Grant, Green, Green Lake, Iowa, Jackson, Jefferson, Juneau, Kenosha, Kewaunee, La Crosse, Lafayette, Marathon, Marquette, Milwaukee, Monroe, Oneida, Ozaukee, Pierce, Portage, Richland, Rock, Sauk, Sawyer, Sheboygan, Trempealeau, Vernon, Waukesha, Waupaca, Waushara, Winnebago and Wood in Wisconsin.

 Get in touch